 - Recommended file size: <3 MB

 The audio file must be accompanied by a static image that meets the image specifications above.
-The audio file name should be gaaudio and the static file name should be gacovergraphic when uploaded.
+The audio file name should be: gaaudio.
+The static file name should be: gacovergraphic, when uploaded.

 Convert PowerPoint slideshows into a MOV movie file and set the time for each frame to display at approximately 3-5 seconds.
 Follow the video specifications above.